-The Shapefile is an industry standard introduced by ESRI which published the Shapefile specs from ESRI.
+The Shapefile is an industry standard introduced by ESRI which published the Shapefile specs a long time ago.
 The Library of Congress has a detailed description of the format.
 Almost all of the vector GIS data available on the web is in shapefile format.

-A shapefile actually consists of three binary files, and you must keep all three files together.
+A shapefile actually consists of at least three binary files, and you must keep all three files together.

 The SHX file, an index.